 Willem Janszoon Blaeu: Palatinatus Bavariae.

 Antique map of Bavaria.
-Printed in Amsterdam by G- Blaeu in 1640.
+Printed in Amsterdam by G- Blaeu circa 1640.

 Germany - Blaeu, Willem Janszoon - Palatinatus Bavariae